 No, it does not.
-However, the first Award brought international recognition - and work - to members of the team who received it.
+However, the Awards do bring international recognition - and work - to members of the team awarded.
 And it's clear that even to be short-listed by the jurors for the Award draws favourable attention to a practice, and this will in turn lead to future commissions, grants, or career opportunities for members of the short-listed teams.
-There will be considerable global demand for public art and artists involved with place-making in the next decade, especially in developing regions.
-The short-listed projects are highlighted on the project website where currently more than 220 case studies are available to view.
+There will continue to be considerable global demand for public art and artists involved with place-making in the next decade, especially in developing regions.
+Projects considered of sufficient excellence for review by the IAPA jury are gathered on the website - currently more than 500 case studies are available to view.

-- Artworks / projects may be permanent or temporary provided they demonstrably contribute to place-making or community building.
-This focus favours projects that have a long-term impact, although of course the judges will seek evidence from the research process concerning the strength / permanency of the project’s impact on the community or the environment.
+- Artworks / projects may be long-term or temporary provided they demonstrably contribute to place-making or community building.
+This focus favours projects that have a long-term impact, and the judges will seek evidence from the research process concerning the on-going strength of the project’s impact on the community, neighbourhood or environment.

-- Art led urbanist projects in any location by artists of every nationality are eligible.
-Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria.
+- Art led urbanist projects in any location by artists of any culture and nationhood are eligible.
+Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria

 The Award will recognize a project of art-led urbanism (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
 The recognition provided by the Award is intended to benefit all the collaborating partners in the project.
 Criteria for the award include the following: